 Retain Trusted Legal Guidance Today – (888) 966-8480

 Since truck accidents can potentially involve multiple parties and involve several different variables, it is important that injured individuals retain powerful legal assistance to maximize their chances of securing they deserve.
-If you have been injured in a truck accident you believe was not your fault, get in touch with the Nassau County truck accident attorneys at Foley Griffin, LLP today.
+If you have been injured in a truck accident you believe was not your fault, get in touch with the Nassau County truck accident attorneys at Foley Griffin today.
 With more than 75 years of combined legal experience and millions recovered in verdicts and settlements on our clients’ behalf, we have what it takes to help you pursue fair financial recovery.